 Orthodontic treatment varies for everyone, so we don’t have set fees.
 We customize our treatment plans per each individual patient and their needs.
 Treatment can start as low $3,500.
 To find out more please call the practice.

 Benefits of Orthodontic treatment.

 Having a beautiful smile can be a great confidence boost.
 Orthodontic treatment may have additional benefits including, making it easier to clean your teeth and gums, helping to maintain a healthy mouth.
-Orthodontics may help with chewing or speech difficulties and an orthodontist can help manage habits such as thumb sucking.
+Orthodontics may help with chewing or speech difficulties.

 If my child or I need treatment what are the options available?

 Conventional fixed orthodontic appliances have evolved to make them less bulky and conspicuous.
 There are also cosmetic options available including clear fixed appliances and sequential clear aligners.

 This is provided in selected cases before all the adult teeth have come through in the pre-adolescent development phase.
 This type of treatment may involve fixed or removable (clip on) braces.
 The aims of early treatment will be customised to individual needs but may include:

 - Reducing protrusion (buck teeth), for psycho-social benefit and to reduce the risk of dental trauma.